ngless-toolkit/ngless/docs/contents/index.rst

 processing.

 **Note**: This is *pre-release* software, currently available as a preview only.
-Please [get in touch](mailto:coelho@embl.de) if you want to use it in your work.
+Please `get in touch <mailto:coelho@embl.de>`__ if you want to use it in your work.

-This is best illustrated by an example:
+NGLess is best illustrated by an example:

 Example
 -------